SeeLog/commando/README.md

     - Also you can configure through workspace's `settings.json` file.
 - Execute any command from keybindings
   - You can set up keybindings in the `keybindings.json` file.
+- Execute commands on save
+  - You can configure commands to execute on save through the `settings.json` file.

 ### Execute commands from the command palette
 For example if you want to execute the command `echo "Hello World"` from the command palette, you need to add the following configuration to `settings.json` file.